 How to use the metro system in China

-As you experience the conveniences China has to offer, one of the main things you want to utilise are the air conditioned, clean, and safe understand metro systems the majority off cities have.
+As you experience the conveniences China has to offer, one of the main things you want to utilise is the air-conditioned, clean, and safe underground metro systems the majority of cities have.
 China has vastly urbanised populations all living in dense sky rises.
-Therefore, to help reduce the traffic on the road and to provide a cheap and on time service to the citizens, they have a vast network of Metro systems that can allow you to travel across the city.
+Therefore, to help reduce the traffic on the road and to provide a cheap and on-time service to the citizens, they have a vast network of Metro systems that can allow you to travel across the city.
 In this page, we will go through how you can get access to the Metro and the key differences you might find when using a Metro in China compared to another country.

 Start your journey as a teacher in China